ensnare-org/ensnare-v1/NOTES.md

 repository of ControlTrips.
 It doesn't own the actual Entities, but it does know their Uids.
 It could work like this:

 - Something creates a ControlTrip with a Uid.
 Maybe it's a right-click on a controllable thing.
 When it creates it, it hands it to EntityStore, and it also adds source/target/index to ControlRouter.
 - When it's appropriate, we render the ControlTrip within a DisplaysInTimeline context, which includes editing it.
 This is probably the TrackWidget.
 - "Appropriate" could include the controlled thing being highlighted, or cycling through all a track's automations.
 The way we do that would be (1) find all the entities in the track, (2) for each entity, ask ControlRouter for links where that entity is the target, (3) render those links.

 Basically this means kill ControlAtlas ASAP.
 It also might be the end of DisplaysInTimeline, because we seem to be converging on specialized widgets that were never going to be asked to Displays::ui() in a generic context.

+# 2023-11-03: Widget vs. component

+Another test: drop targets.
+If it can have multiple, then it must be a component.
+If it can only be a single drop target, then it's probably a widget.